-97% of social advertisers say Facebook is the best social media for business platform.
-In October 2018, the platform had more than two billion active users.
-Three-quarters of those users access the site on a daily basis.
+97% of social advertisers say Facebook is the best social media for business platform (source).
+The social media platform has more than two billion active users, and three quarters of them access the site on a daily basis.
 Out of the 70% of social marketers who say Facebook is the most useful in achieving marketing goals, 83% of them invest in Facebook ads.

 But hold your horses for a sec!
 Before you head over to Facebook to invest your social media for business marketing budget, you may want to take a close look at other social media platforms, like Instagram.
 It has a billion users and a higher engagement rate than Facebook.
 Ad spending on Instagram is higher when compared to Facebook too.
 In 2018, profiles on the platform enjoyed a cool 17%-33% follower growth rate.

 So, which social media for business platform should you use?
 Well, it all depends on your objective and audience.
 Keep reading to learn about today’s most popular social media for business platforms.
 We’ll discuss what each platform specializes in along with their pros and cons.

 LinkedIn is your bread and butter for B2B marketing.
 It has a niche audience and deserves a crucial slot in any B2B social media for business marketing strategy.
 The platform has 260 million active users and generates visitor-to-lead conversions 277% better than Twitter or Facebook.

 LinkedIn generates 80% of all social media B2B leads.
 And while Facebook, Twitter and LinkedIn generate 90% of all social traffic to B2B blogs and websites, the latter generates half of that traffic.

 89% of B2B marketers already include LinkedIn in their digital marketing mix.
 Are you one of them?

 100 million people from the United States use LinkedIn.
 More than half of these people are male, and 67% of all members fall within the age range of 25 to 54.
 The largest age group on the platform is 35 to 54.